Usage

 Output uses ANSI color codes to signal status categories when stdout is a TTY.
 Color improves readability but text labels are always present so output remains legible without color.

 The live progress bar uses the same color settings and is only rendered as an updating line when stdout is a TTY.
+It adapts to the terminal width, using smooth Unicode block characters for fractional progress.
 Non-TTY output remains line-oriented for scripting/log capture.

 Color can be disabled by: